Anna Heringer

 Architect & Founder, Studio Anna Heringer

-Over the years, Anna Heringer has realised projects in Asia, Africa, and Europe.
-She has received numerous honours: the Global Award for Sustainable Architecture, the AR Emerging Architecture Awards in 2006 and 2008, the Loeb Fellowship at Harvard’s GSD, and a RIBA International Fellowship.
-Her work has been widely published and exhibited at MoMA New York, the V&A Museum in London, and at the Venice Architectural Biennale in 2016 und 2018, among other places.
+She received numerous honors: the New European Bauhaus Prize 2021, Philippe Rotthier European Prize for Architecture 2021, Archdaily Building of the Year 2020, the OBEL Award 2020, the Global Award for Sustainable Architecture, Curry Stone Design Prize, the Femmes Architects Award 2020, the Loeb Fellowship at Harvard’s GSD and a RIBA International Fellowship.
+Her work was widely published and exhibited in the MoMA New York, the V&A Museum in London and at the Venice Biennale among other places.

 Menu